kurtosis/kurtosis.github.io/docs/_posts/2023-07-01-alphatensor.markdown

 usemathjax: true
 ---

-DeepMind's AlphaTensor system ([blog][alphatensor-blog], [paper][alphatensor-nature]), introduced in October, 2022 uses deep reinforcement learning to discover efficient algorithms for matrix multiplication.
+DeepMind's AlphaTensor system ([blog post][alphatensor-blog], [paper][alphatensor-nature]), introduced in October, 2022 uses deep reinforcement learning to discover efficient algorithms for matrix multiplication.
 It has, perhaps understandably, not received the same level of attention as recent advances in generative AI.
-However, there are a few aspects of this work which I think make it a particularly interesting application of deep learning:
+However, there are a few aspects of this work which make it a particularly interesting development in deep learning:
-* The complexity of the problem comes from its underlying mathematical structure.
-The challenge is not extracting information from large empirical data sets (e.g. text, image, omics) but solving an NP-hard problem.
-Also, unlike two-player games, such as chess and go, it cannot rely on self-play to provide continuous feedback and bootstrap improvements.
+* The complexity of the problem is rooted in its fundamental mathematical structure, not in extracting information from large empirical (i.e. social or physical) data sets such as text, image, or omics data.
+* The action space is much larger ($$10^{10}\times$$ larger!) than that of games like chess and Go, making it extremely challenging to search the game tree efficiently.
+The number of algorithms discovered demonstrates that this area is far richer than was previously understood.
-* AlphaTensor uses several techniques to tackle the problem, such as a transformer network to select actions from a high dimensional, discrete space and Monte Carlo tree search (MCTS) to solve the reinforcement learning problem.
+* AlphaTensor uses several state-of-the-art techniques to tackle the problem, such as a transformer network to select actions from a high dimensional, discrete space and Monte Carlo tree search (MCTS) to solve the reinforcement learning problem.

 In this post I'll break down the matrix multiplication problem and walk through [my implementation][my-repo] of AlphaTensor.
 (Most figures below are from the AlphaTensor paper.)